eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Remote Cross-Device Flow**: The User views service information on a separate device from their Wallet Unit, which is only used to secure the session (e.g., scanning a QR code on a login page with the Wallet Unit to access online services).

-- **Remote Same-Device Flow**: The User uses their EUDI Wallet device to both secure the session and consume the digital service including information exchange.
+- **Remote Same-Device Flow**: The User uses their Wallet Unit to both secure the session and consume the digital service including information exchange.

 Specific use cases integrate one or more of these flows.
-For detailed User journeys across various use cases, please refer to the blueprints in [Annex 4](#annex-4) of the ARF.

-#### 4.2.3 Mobile Apps and Web Browsers
+#### 4.4.2 Enabling and securing remote presentation flows

 This section examines the technical interaction between the Wallet Solution, web browsers, and mobile apps, in regards of the flows described in the previous section.
 This is necessary to implement the attestation presentation interface effectively, with a focus on both User experience and security.

 When a Relying Party requests User attributes to provide a service, the process begins within either a web browser or a mobile app.
 In the Remote Same-Device flow in particular, the User's browser or app should invoke their Wallet Unit through the mobile operating system where supported, whenever a Relying Party requests attributes.
 In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), should invoke the Wallet Unit through the mobile operating system via an NFC tap or the scanning of a QR code.

-As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User's device and externally, is crucial.
+As illustrated in Figure 2, secure and streamlined interaction with other applications, both on the User's device and externally, is crucial.
 Key areas for discussion and improvement include:

 - **Secure Cross-Device Flows**: Existing cross-device flows need stronger security measures to combat phishing and relay attacks.